Maurice Evans (actor): Career

-In 1927, he was one of a group of out-of-work actors including Laurence Olivier, chosen to perform in a "tryout" of R. C. Sherriff's Journey's End directed by James Whale at the Apollo Theatre in London, and later in 1929 at the Savoy Theatre which had been leased by the Chicago theatre manager Maurice Browne.
+In 1928, he was one of a group of out-of-work actors including Laurence Olivier, chosen to perform in a "tryout" of R. C. Sherriff's Journey's End directed by James Whale at the Apollo Theatre in London, and later in 1929 at the Savoy Theatre which had been leased by the Chicago theatre manager Maurice Browne.
 It was a huge success, running for two years and making Maurice's name.
-He played the young officer Raleigh, who dies at the end of the play.
-In 1934, he went to the Old Vic Theatre where his interpretation of Shakespeare's Richard II was highly praised.
-It was as a result of this that he was invited to join Katharine Cornell in the United States.
-His first appearance on Broadway was in Romeo and Juliet opposite Katharine Cornell in 1936, but he made his biggest impact in Shakespeare's Richard II, a production whose unexpected success was the surprise of the 1937 theatre season and allowed Evans to play Hamlet (1938) (the first time that the play was performed uncut on the New York stage), Falstaff in Henry IV, Part 1 (1939), Macbeth (1941) and Malvolio in Twelfth Night (1942) opposite the Viola of Helen Hayes, under the direction of Margaret Webster.
+He played the young officer Raleigh.
+In 1934, he went to the Old Vic Theatre where his interpretation of Shakespeare's Richard II was praised and led to an invitation to join Katharine Cornell in the United States.
+His first appearance on Broadway was opposite Cornell in Romeo and Juliet in 1936.
+A later production of Richard II was the surprise success of the 1937 theatre season.
+Evans went on to play Hamlet (1938), Falstaff in Henry IV, Part 1 (1939), Macbeth (1941), and Malvolio in Twelfth Night (1942) opposite the Viola of Helen Hayes, under the direction of Margaret Webster.
 He also starred opposite Cornell in the 1935 production of George Bernard Shaw's St. Joan.

 When the U.S. entered the Second World War, he enlisted in the United States Army and he later was in charge of an Army Entertainment Section in the Central Pacific.
-He arranged for the transfer of Carl Reiner from the Signal Corps to the entertainment unit in Hawaii, where Major Evans was his commanding officer.
+He arranged for the transfer of Carl Reiner from the Signal Corps to the entertainment unit in Hawaii, where Evans was his commanding officer.
 The unit produced dozens of shows for the troops in the Pacific.
 Reiner later hired Evans for the part of Hobart the butler in The Jerk, as Evans's agent had indicated that the part would enable Evans to maintain his union benefits.